sebw/ulauncher-tplink-home-manager/README.md

 ## Known Issues

-- Auto discovery not implemented yet
+- Limited to plugs with static iP.
+Auto discovery not implemented yet (as it doesn't work for me, not sure if library bug or problem on my end).